tm1611/Machine-Learning-Engineer-Nanodegree/04 - Capstone_Project/capstone_proposal.md

 The dataset that was used in the M4 competition (Makridakis et al., 2019) contains 100,000 real-world time series with a frequency-specific lower limit of available observations.
 Also, the data is divided according to six domains (Economic, Finance, Demographics, Industry, and Other), as well as by frequency (yearly, quarterly, monthly, weekly, daily, and hourly).

-These data are readily supplied in the GluonTS API and are divided in a train-and test dataset.
+These data are made public on github and can also be accessed using the respective R package or the GluonTS API for Python. and are divided in a train-and test dataset.
 The test data have a length equal to the frequency-specific forecasting horizon.
 In the M4 competition the forecasting horizons were given as follows:

 - Yearly (frequency) - 6  (forecast horizon)
 - Quarterly - 8